zBalachandar/Tokyo-Olympic-Data-Analytics-Azure-End-To-End-Data-Engineering-Project-12/README.md

 ## Workflow

 ## Initial Setup
-1. Create Azure Free Subscription acoount
+1. Create Azure Free Subscription account
 2. Create a Resource Group 'tokyo-olympic-data' to house and manage all the Azure resources associated with this project.
-3. Within the created resource group,set up a storage account.
+3. Within the created resource group, set up a storage account.
 This is specifically configured to leverage Azure Data Lake Storage(ADLS) Gen2 capabilities.
 4. Create a Container inside this storage account to hold the project's data.
-Two directories 'raw-data' and 'transfromed-data' are created to store raw data and transformed data.
+Two directories 'raw-data' and 'transformed-data' are created to store raw data and transformed data.
   <img src="Images/storage.png">

 ## Data Ingestion using Azure Data Factory